 In this article, we explain both the audio element and the Web Audio API for playing multiple sounds.
 Due to restrictions, however, we strongly recommend you to use the audio element for playing background music.

-You should use only one audio element in a webOS TV app.
-As the audio tag uses hardware decoder and app switching is supported, sometimes media resource conflict occurs.
-To prevent the media resource conflict in webOS TV, only one audio element should be used in a web app.
-When you declare one or more audio elements in your app, sounds are not played at the same time.
+You should use only one audio element in your app.
+As the audio tag uses the hardware decoder on webOS TV, sometimes media resource conflict occurs while apps are switching.
+To prevent the media resource conflict on webOS TV, you should use only one audio element in your app.
+If you declare one or more audio elements in your app, sounds are not played at the same time.

-- The duration of audio content must be at least 1 second.
+The duration of audio content must be at least 1 second.

-Use Case for audio element
+Use Case for Audio Element

-Playing background music in an application
+Playing background music in your app.

-Supported MIME types
+Supported MIME Types